sammiebuzzard/ReadIn_Python/README.md

 # ReadIn_Python
-Code to read in various file types in Python
+Code to read in various file types in Python.

+Current file types: